Benapole Border Crossing: Customs and trade

 On the Bangladesh-India land border, Benapole land port is the most important land port of Bangladesh and is operated by the Bangladesh Land Port Authority (BLPA).
 About 90% of the imported Indian goods enter Bangladesh through this port.
-Geographically Benapole is a major strategical point for border trading between India and Bangladesh owing ito its proximity to Kolkata.
+Geographically Benapole is a major strategical point for border trading between India and Bangladesh owing to its proximity to Kolkata.
 According to Land Port Authority, approximately 90 percent of the total imported items from India come through Benapole.
 Primarily Benapole land port was an Land Customs station and gradually it turned into a Customs Division (1984) and later Custom House (1997) in response to its rising importance as in terms of import volume.

 As of 2009, 143 staff including 9 officials and 134 employees are working at the Benapole land port.
 In fiscal year 1996-97 revenue realized from Benapole land port was around Taka 5 billion, at present it is Taka 8.50 billion.

 Benapole land port is also lucrative for Indian exporters for its cheaper service and equipment charges.
 Indian goods receive duty exemption advantage in this land port.
 The Indian Government has also decided to give priority to export in Bangladesh through Benapole-Petrapole border.
 Kolkata, one of the commercial hubs of India, is only 80 kilometers away from the Petrapole-Benapole border and is involved in development in the area.

 Benapole had witnessed a rise of imports by 15 – 20 percent each year.
 It has become a significant revenue generator for the government since late 1980s.
 However, port facilities remain under-developed as yet.
 Carriability of the road from Benapole to Jessopre is limited notwithstanding regular maintenance.
 A two-member consultant team of the Asian Development Bank is working to sort out improvement areas in the immigration and customs of the land port and also studying feasibility of Benapole-Petropole border as a corridor of transit in this South Asian region.

 This check post accounts of India trade with Bangladesh that worth more than $4 billion.
 This is the largest land port of Asia.
 The landport alone accounts for nearly 60 per cent of trade that Bangladesh do with Indian and vice versa.
 About 90% of the imported Indian goods enter Bangladesh through this port.